-11.22 Following the consultation period the ELP and RSA will be submitted to the Planning Inspectorate for Examination in Public.
-Should the Inspector require any Major Modifications to the ELP, these will be reviewed to see if the modifications would need to be subject to further SA.
+11.23 The Submission Version ELP and SA Report will be submitted to the Planning Inspectorate for Examination in Public.
+Should the Inspector require any Major Modifications to the ELP, these will be reviewed to see if the modifications would need a further SA.
 Any alterations would be subject to further consultation.
 The Council will subsequently adopt the ELP and a Post Adoption Statement on the SA process, summarising the findings of the assessment, will be published.